 The new Master of Public Policy students join the Blavatnik School today from 50 countries and territories, including – for the first time – the Bahamas and Uruguay.

-With 77% of the 2019 class receiving full or partial funding, this year sees the School continue in its success to extend the scope of scholarships available from the School and wider university with our first ever Roma Education Fund and Westpac scholars, and our first Vicky Noon and Standard Bank Derek Cooper scholars.
+With 77% of the 2019 class receiving full or partial funding, this year sees the School continue in its success to extend the scope of scholarships available from the School and wider university with our first ever Roma Education Fund and Westpac scholars, and our first Vicky Noon and Standard Bank Africa Chairman's scholars.
 This shows how financial status need not be a barrier to studying at the School and a wide range of support is available for those looking for financial assistance to fund their studies – and now is the time for those who want to be part of next year’s class to start looking at funding options.

 The students in the new MPP class of 2019 have an age range of 22–49, and come from a vast range of backgrounds and experiences, all sharing a strong commitment to public service and the common goal of improving government around the world.